 Halgreen H, Pedersen NT, et al. Symptomatic effect of pancreatic enzyme therapy in patients with chronic pancreatitis.

 Having your operation for pancreatic cancer.
 CancerHelp UK website.

-Learn about pancreatic cancer: Whipple procedure.
+Nutrition following pancreatic surgery.
 Pancreatic Cancer Action Network website.
 Available at:

 Recovering from a Whipple’s operation.
 CancerHelp UK website.
 Available at: